-The first of the three cabinets was finished in late 2013 when I was twelve years old.
+The first of the three cabinets was finished when I was twelve years old.
 It was built into an original Pac-Man cabaret cabinet, which I painted blue and applied my custom artwork onto.

 Taking a step back, I felt that I missed my mark; it didn't feel authentic to Midway's cabinets of the time.
 I liked the blue paint, but Midway never would have done that!
 The game didn't play properly yet, either.

 Back to the drawing board.